Council tax discounts - apprentices

 Your full council tax bill is based on at least two adults (people over 18) living in a property.

-This means if 2 adults live in a property and 1 of them is a youth trainee or apprentice, the bill will be worked out as if only 1 adult lives there.
+This means if 2 adults live in a property and 1 of them is an apprentice, the bill will be worked out as if only 1 adult lives there.
 This would reduce the bill by 25%.

-If the only person living in the property is a youth trainee or apprentice, the bill will be reduced by 50%.
+If the only person living in the property is an apprentice, the bill will be reduced by 50%.

 Documents needed

-Before applying for youth trainee or apprentice discount, you will need the following documents:
+Before applying for an apprentice discount, you will need the following documents:

 - proof of earnings